tweag/python-monorepo-example/2018-08-22-capabilities-via.md

 that fulfills these capabilities.
 This is where we make use of the deriving-via strategies that the library provides.

-It is well known, that the writer monad provided by Mtl has a space-leak.
+It is well known, that the writer monad provided by Mtl has a space leak.
 In capabilities-via we can derive a writer capability from a state capability instead, to avoid this issue.
+In fact, we don't even provide a way to derive a writer capability from a writer monad.
 Following the ReaderT pattern we derive the state capabilities from reader capabilities on `IORef`s.